ManimCommunity/manim/docs/source/guides/deep_dive.rst

 In the end, the time progression is closed (which completes the displayed progress bar) in the terminal.
-With the closing of the time progression, the :meth:`.Scene.play_internal` call is completed, and we return to the renderer, which now orders the :class:`.SceneFileWriter` to close the output container that has been opened for this animation: a partial movie file is written.
+With the closing of the time progression, the :meth:`.Scene.play_internal` call is completed, and we return to the renderer, which now orders the :class:`.SceneFileWriter` to close the partial movie stream.
+This seals the corresponding encoding job so that it accepts no more frames.
+With the default ``max_inflight_encoders = 1``, the file writer immediately waits for the job and the partial movie file has been written when the call returns.
+With a higher value, the job can remain in flight while the next animation is rendered;
+the oldest jobs are joined as the configured limit is reached.

-This pretty much concludes the walkthrough of a :class:`.Scene.play` call, and actually there is not too much more to say for our toy example either: at this point, a partial movie file that represents playing the :class:`.ReplacementTransform` has been written.
+This pretty much concludes the walkthrough of a :class:`.Scene.play` call, and actually there is not too much more to say for our toy example either: at this point, the encoding job for a partial movie file representing the :class:`.ReplacementTransform` has been sealed (and, with the default encoding configuration, the file has been written).
 The initialization of the :class:`.Dot` happens analogous to the initialization of ``blue_circle``, which has been discussed above.
 The :meth:`.Mobject.add_updater` call literally just attaches a function to the ``updaters`` attribute of the ``small_dot``.
 And the remaining :meth:`.Scene.play` and :meth:`.Scene.wait` calls follow the exact same procedure as discussed in the render loop section above; each such call produces a corresponding partial movie file.

-Once the :meth:`.Scene.construct` method has been fully processed (and thus all of the corresponding partial movie files have been written), the scene calls its cleanup method :meth:`.Scene.tear_down`, and then asks its renderer to finish the scene.
-The renderer, in turn, asks its scene file writer to wrap things up by calling :meth:`.SceneFileWriter.finish`, which triggers the combination of the partial movie files into the final product.
+Once the :meth:`.Scene.construct` method has been fully processed, the scene calls its cleanup method :meth:`.Scene.tear_down`, and then asks its renderer to finish the scene.
+The renderer, in turn, asks its scene file writer to wrap things up by calling :meth:`.SceneFileWriter.finish`.
+The file writer first waits for all remaining encoding jobs, then combines the completed partial movie files into the final product.
+If rendering aborts during a play instead, the current job is sealed and drained, and its incomplete partial movie file is removed so that it cannot be mistaken for a valid cached result on a later render.

 And there you go!
 This is a more or less detailed description of how Manim works under the hood.
 While we did not discuss every single line of code in detail